-What did the Norwegian playwright Henrik Ibsen (1828–1906), the German composer Johannes Brahms (1833-1897), and the French painter Paul Cézanne (1839–1906) have in common, apart from being contemporaries?
-All three were heirs to the High Romantic tradition, but all three were—or became—fundamentally classicists in their approach to form, and all three exerted strong influence, in their respective fields, on the following generation.
-Each of them was a master at developing minute elements—a single sentence, a two- or three-note melodic motif, a small group of flecks of paint—into large, powerful structures.
+What did the Norwegian playwright Henrik Ibsen (1828-1906), the German composer Johannes Brahms (1833- 1897), and the French painter Paul Cézanne (1839-1906) have in common, apart from being contemporaries?
+All three were heirs to the High Romantic tradition, but all three were – or became – fundamentally classicists in their approach to form, and all three exerted strong influence on the following generations of artists in their respective fields.
+Each of them was a master at developing minute elements – a few words, a two- or three-note melodic motif, a small group of flecks of paint – into large, powerful structures.
 In short, each of them was a master builder of works that continue to stimulate our minds and grip our emotions.
-Through readings and videos of two of Ibsen’s plays (A Doll’s House and The Master Builder), recordings of some of Brahms’s most significant compositions, and viewings of several of Cézanne’s finest paintings in Philadelphia great collections, this seminar will deal with important questions about the nature of artistic creativity, including the confluence of method with instinct and genius.
+Through readings and videos of two of Ibsen’s plays (A Doll’s House and The Master Builder), recordings of some of Brahms’s most significant compositions, and viewings of several of Cézanne’s finest paintings in one of Philadelphia’s great collections, this seminar will deal with important questions about the nature of artistic creativity, including the confluence of method, instinct, and genius.

 KEY TO THE COURSE LIST